What Is a Unique Selling Proposition (USP) and How To Create It

 How to Write a Unique Selling Proposition: a Step By Step Guide

-This is something every organization has to do at some point in their sales process.
+This is something every organization has to do at some point in its sales process.

 Create an ideal customer for your product.